 Job Opportunity for Physicians at Physicians Weight Control (PA)

-in bariatrics.
-The applicant would not be responsible for surgery in this position,
+bariatrics.
+The applicant would not be responsible for surgery in this position, as

-as their clinic focuses on a program that includes diet, exercise and nutritional
+their clinic focuses on a program that includes diet, exercise and nutritional supplements

-Kennett Square, Allentown, King of Prussia and Media.
-The applicant would be working
+Square, Allentown, King of Prussia and Media.
+The applicant would be working in 3-4

-in 3-4 hours shifts.
-The position would also include substituting for other physicians
+hours shifts.
+The position would also include substituting for other physicians during